Skip to main content

 The plugin leverages the existing SSR reachability detection and enforcement configuration within the service-route on the router.

-HTTP Profile configuration
+HTTP Probe Profile configuration

 • Config Path: authority > router[name] > http-probe-profile